-Second Opinions are when you request another dentist to review the treatment diagnosis or treatment plan of your dentist before treatment is done.
+Second Opinions are when you request another dentist to review the treatment diagnosis or treatment plan of your dentist before treatment is done for your child.
 A second opinion is paid as a limited oral evaluation however, there are no limitations on the number of second opinions you can have.